|Home | About | People | Undergraduate | MA | PhD | Research | Courses | Applied Experience | News & Events|

 139 The Neighborhood Context of Child and Family Well-being.
 Neighborhoods figure centrally in the lives of children, youth, and families because they shape daily activities, social interactions, and access to opportunities and resources that support thriving.
 This course focuses on the variety of ways neighborhoods contribute to child and family well-being, for better or worse, such as, the extent of crime and violence and access to institutions such as high quality schools.
 The course also considers current and potential neighborhood-based policies meant to eliminate inequities based on neighborhood residence, inequities often rooted in larger social forces such as economic and racial segregation.
 Leventhal

 140 Problems of Research: Statistics.
 Elementary statistics procedures up through and including analysis of variance.
 Instruction and practice in use of prepackaged computer programs useful in social science research.
-Prerequisites: Senior or graduate status and background in fundamental mathematics or elementary statistics.
+Prerequisites: Junior, senior or graduate status and background in fundamental mathematics or elementary statistics.
 Spring.
 Members of the department

 141 Independent Study.
 Individual study of an approved topic.
 Members of the department